siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-openai/usage.md

 ### Install - Online

 1. Navigate to the `settings/integrations` page of Velocity  and select the `Available` tab.
-2. Select `GenAI Summary Releaser` plugin and click `Install` action.
+2. Select `GenAI Summary Release - OpenAi` plugin and click `Install` action.

 ## Configure
 To add the release summary integration navigate to `settings/integrations` page and select the `Installed` tab.